Children’s Advocacy Center

 The Advocacy Center provides a child-friendly facility, where victims of abuse can come and feel safe.
 Children are better protected and their healing is more complete.
 It is one of a handful in the state of Florida, and was accredited by the National Children’s Alliance in its first year of operation.
 Partner agencies include the Department of Children and Families Investigators, State Attorney’s Office, forensic interviewers, medical technicians, victim advocates, law enforcement, child psychologists, and Guardian Ad Litem.
 The Champion for Children Foundation is blessed to serve as an ongoing nonprofit partner agency within the Advocacy Center, providing financial assistance and support to victims, at-risk children, and families in need.

-Since its opening in October 1998, the Children’s Advocacy Center has served thousands of children cooperatively, devising positive remedies for the damage done to the innocent.
+Since its opening in October of 1998, the Children’s Advocacy Center has served thousands of children cooperatively, because it shouldn’t hurt to be a kid.

 Phone: (863) 402-6845

 Hours: 8:00 a.m. – 5:00 p.m.
 Mon. – Fri.

 Duty To Report

 According to Florida law, it is the duty of every person residing in the state to report the suspicion of child abuse.
 Calls can be made anonymously, however some professionals are mandated to provide their name when making a report.
 Suspected child abuse calls can be made to the Florida Abuse Registry Hotline at: (800) 96-ABUSE or (800) 962-2873.

 (c) 2018 Champion For Children Foundation.
 All rights reserved.